TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Method

 \subsection{Attribute definition}

-We study the color attributes in this paper, but this metric could be applied under the scope of another type of attribute (\eg, size or texture).
+We study the color attribute in this paper, but our metric could be applied under the scope of another type of attributes (\eg, size or texture).
 Selecting colors that are aligned with human perception is not trivial because of the infinity of possibilities.
 We base our choice on the work of Berlin and Kay \cite{BerlinBasicColor1969}.
 They define eleven universal \textit{basic colors} $\mathcal{C}$: \textit{white, black, red, green, blue, brown, purple, pink, orange, yellow}, and \textit{grey}.
-They asked individuals to select an array of 329 colors (provided by the Munsell Colors Company), the chips that correspond to each \textit{basic color}, and to select the most typical examples.
+They asked individuals to select from an array of 329 colors (provided by the Munsell Colors Company) the chips that correspond to each \textit{basic color} and to select the most typical examples.
 We use the results of the most typical examples of American English and convert the colors from the Munsell System to the CIELAB space.
 This one offers the advantage of a color distribution more aligned with human perception and a suitable space to compare color differences.
+We remarked that \textit{brown} and \textit{orange} were respectively too close to \textit{black} and \textit{white} and we removed them (more information provided in Supp.
+Mat.~\ref{appendix:other_attributes}).
+We set $\mathcal{A}=\{\mathit{red, green, blue, purple, pink, yellow}\}$.
+However, to determine the actual colors of the pixels in the CIELAB space, we also consider \textit{white} and \textit{black}.